EntityPicker

 }

-1 | Implementation of the fieldIconProvider delegate method. |
+| 1 | Implementation of the fieldIconProvider delegate method. |

 See Icons for more information on working with icons.

-To register the field icon provider programmatically, use the setFieldIconProvider()
+To register the field icon provider programmatically, use the setFieldIconProvider() component method.

 Entering a Text Value

-, you enable manual input.
+By default, a user cannot input the value manually.
+If you set the fieldEditable attribute to true, you enable manual input.
 It can be useful when creating an entity instance based on a value entered by the user.

 Keep in mind that the entered value is not set to the data model.
-To handle user input, use the FieldValueChangeEvent
+To handle user input, use the FieldValueChangeEvent.

 <entityPicker id="countryField" property="country" fieldEditable="true">